Dual SIM vs Dual Modem – IoT SIM Card Options

 There are a number of setting on the Teltonika dual SIM routers that need to be set to determine when to switch from SIM1 to SIM2 and back again.
 Let take a look at these.

-- Data limit – if you have a monthly data limit on your primary SIM card you will need to switch to back up when this limit has been consumed.
+- On data limit – If you have a monthly data limit on your primary SIM card you will need to switch to back up when this limit has been consumed.
+This function allows switching SIM once the data limit is reached.

-- On roaming – this could be useful if you didn’t want to consume data on your primary SIM overseas.
+- On roaming – This could be useful if you didn’t want to consume data on your primary SIM when it detects it is roaming in another country.

-- No network – when service is completely lost on the primary SIM you can switch to back up SIM.
+- No network – When service is completely lost on the primary SIM you can switch to the backup SIM.

 Switching back to the primary SIM